Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 of the install.
 To generate this file, the top level target that

-builds the project has a dependency on the pkgindex
+builds the project has a dependency on the pkgindex target which

 is responsible for generating this file.